null138/stellar-forge/README.md

 - When you are happy with the result, click the “Save” button and choose where to save the image.

 # Important
+- Wait for the image to finish generating after clicking buttons or enabling Cubemap mode.
-- To apply a new resolution, change the resolution and click “Generate New Seed”.
+- To apply a new resolution, change the resolution and click “Generate New Seed” or “Apply”.
 Otherwise, the change will not be applied.
-After that, you don’t need to click “Generate New Seed” again — you can simply change settings and they will be applied automatically for that resolution.
+After that, you don’t need to click them again — you can simply change settings and they will be applied automatically for that resolution.
+- For cubemap (360°) generation, make sure the image resolution is a 2:1 aspect ratio, or the edges will not be seamless.
 - This is a beta version, so there may be bugs that were not discovered during testing.
 - It may also feel slow on lower-performance devices.
-Everything except the cloud is generated on the CPU.
-The cloud rendering is done on the GPU (Perlin noise is very slow otherwise)

 #